wonchoi98/hello-world/README.md

-we both created our own files and sent it to each other, and we both added our names into other person's program for hello wolrd (5-b).
+We both created our own files and sent it to each other, and we both added our names into other person's program for hello wolrd (5-b).